Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Abstract

 \section{Abstract}

 Swift heavy ion (SHI) irradiation generates nanoscale ion tracks through intense electronic excitation, yet the microscopic mechanisms governing their morphology and phase stability in low-symmetry oxides remain poorly understood.
-Here, a multiscale atomistic simulation framework is employed to investigate SHI-induced track formation and recovery in monoclinic $\beta$-\ce{Ga2O3} over a wide range of electronic energy losses ($S_\mathrm{e}$) and crystallographic orientations.
-A sequence of distinct structural responses is identified with increasing $S_\mathrm{e}$: complete lattice recovery at low $S_\mathrm{e}$, recrystallization into a metastable $\gamma$-\ce{Ga2O3} phase at intermediate $S_\mathrm{e}$, and the formation of core-shell ion tracks at high $S_\mathrm{e}$, consisting of an amorphous core surrounded by a recrystallized $\gamma$-phase shell.
+Here, a multiscale atomistic simulation framework is used to investigate the formation and recovery of SHI-induced tracks in monoclinic $\beta$-\ce{Ga2O3} over a wide range of electronic energy losses ($S_\mathrm{e}$) and crystallographic orientations.
+A sequence of distinct structural responses is identified with increasing $S_\mathrm{e}$: (\textit{i}) complete lattice recovery at low $S_\mathrm{e}$; (\textit{ii}) recrystallization into a metastable $\gamma$-\ce{Ga2O3} phase at intermediate $S_\mathrm{e}$; and (\textit{iii}) the formation of core-shell ion tracks at high $S_\mathrm{e}$, consisting of an amorphous core surrounded by a recrystallized $\gamma$-phase shell.
 Despite the essentially isotropic initial energy deposition, the final ion-track morphology exhibits pronounced crystallographic anisotropy, governed by orientation-dependent recovery dynamics.
-The superior recrystallization along \hkl[010] direction is attributed to its exceptionally high elastic stiffness.
-Notably, SHI irradiation perpendicular to the \hkl(100) plane induces a more severe structural response at low $S_\mathrm{e} (\leq 10$~keV/nm), however, at higher $S_\mathrm{e}$, it yields a smaller residual ion track compared with the other orientations.
-The simulated ion-track sizes show excellent quantitative agreement with available experimental measurements over a broad range of $S_\mathrm{e}$ values.
+The superior recrystallization along the \hkl[010] direction is attributed to its exceptionally high elastic stiffness.
+Notably, SHI irradiation perpendicular to the \hkl(100) plane induces a more severe structural response at low $S_\mathrm{e}$ ($\leq 10$~keV/nm), however, at higher $S_\mathrm{e}$, it yields a smaller residual ion track compared to the other orientations.
+The simulated ion-track sizes show excellent quantitative agreement with the available experimental measurements over a wide range of $S_\mathrm{e}$ values.
 These findings establish a unified atomic-scale picture of core–shell track formation and anisotropic recovery in $\beta$-\ce{Ga2O3}.